okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 > **Note:** For optimal performance, Okta recommends using a `search` parameter instead.
 See [Search users](#search-users).

 The filter query parameter also uses standard Okta API filtering semantics to create filtering criteria similar to the search parameter.
-Multiple expressions can be combined using logical operators and parentheses.
+You can combine multiple expressions using logical operators and parentheses.
 See [Filtering](/docs/reference/core-okta-api/#filter).
-The filter query parameter also supports the `limit` and `after` parameters, see [Limits and pagination](#limits-and-pagination).
+The filter query parameter also supports the `limit` and `after` parameters.
+See [Limits and pagination](#limits-and-pagination).

 > **Note:** The starts-with (`sw`) operator is not supported for the filter parameter.